QE3 Pros and Cons

 Another benefit of QE3 was that it allowed continued low-cost expansionary fiscal policy.
-This boosted economic growth because government spending is an important component of GDP.
+This boosted economic growth because government spending is an important component of gross domestic product.
 It also allowed lawmakers to continue spending money without worrying about incurring too much debt and raising interest rates.
-However, once the debt approached 100 percent of GDP, Congress began calling for reduced spending or higher taxes.
+But once the debt approached 100% of GDP, Congress began calling for reduced spending or higher taxes.
 The stalemate over which was the better way to reduce the debt led to the debt crisis in 2011 and the fiscal cliff in 2012.

 How It Affected You